The Miseducation of Cameron Post (film): Plot

-Cameron tries to adapt better to life at God's Promise, exercising with Erin to Christian work-out tapes.
-One night while Cameron is having a sexual dream, Erin wakes her up and then both girls kiss.
+Cameron tries to adapt better to the center routine, exercising with Erin to Christian workout tapes.
+One night while Cameron is having a sexual dream, Erin wakes her up and both girls kiss.
 Erin puts her hand in Cameron's sheets and pants to make love to her.
 Cameron has an orgasm but Erin regrets it and asks Cameron not to tell anyone because she wants to change.

-Another disciple, Mark, who has been expecting to return home shortly, is informed by letter that he must remain at the camp because his father still considers him effeminate.
-In a group session, Mark breaks down and begins behaving erratically until he is forcibly restrained by Dr. Marsh.
-That night, Cameron finds large quantities of blood in one of the bathrooms.
+Mark, a disciple who had been expecting to return home shortly, is informed by letter that he must remain at the camp because his father still considers him effeminate.
+In a group session, Mark recites a passage from 2 Corinthians 12.
+He begins to break down, shouting, "When I am weak, I am strong!" until he is forcibly restrained by Dr. Marsh.
+That night, Cameron sees large quantities of blood in one of the bathrooms.

-The next morning, Dr. Marsh and Reverend Rick call a meeting, announcing that Mark was badly injured during the night and is stable in a hospital, but do not explain what happened.
-Two of the "disciples" disrupt the meeting and a series of one-to-one meetings is held instead.
-During their one-to-one, Rick explains to Cameron that Mark mutilated his own genitals and nearly died before Adam found him.
-Cameron asks why the staff wasn't monitoring Mark more closely and asks Rick if he and Dr. Marsh have any idea what they are doing.
-Rick cannot answer her questions and bursts into tears.
-A government inquiry is launched into Mark's self-mutilation, but the investigator is unwilling to accept Cameron's argument that God's Promise is inherently emotionally abusive.
+The next morning, Dr. Marsh and Reverend Rick call a meeting, saying that Mark was badly injured during the night and is stable in a hospital.
+They do not explain what happened.
+After two of the disciples disrupt the group meeting, the adults hold a series of one-to-one meetings instead.

+During their meeting, Rick tells Cameron that Mark mutilated his own genitals and nearly died before Adam found him.
+Cameron asks why the staff wasn't monitoring Mark more closely; she asks Rick if he and Dr. Marsh have any idea what they are doing.
+Rick does not answer and bursts into tears.
+A government inquiry is launched into Mark's self-mutilation, but the investigator is unwilling to accept Cameron's assertion that God's Promise is inherently emotionally abusive.

-Disillusioned, Cameron, Jane and Adam decide to run away from the camp under the pretense of an early morning hike.
-They walk to a nearby road and hitchhike away from the camp.
+Disillusioned, Cameron, Jane and Adam decide to run away from the camp under cover of an early morning hike.
+They walk to a nearby road and hitchhike away.